 If building great ideas is for everyone, then people need access to more than a Kanban board or a to do list to grow into the next big thing.

 It isn’t enough, though, that people should just have access to the organizational elements of building.
 For McKinsey’s statistics to catch up with other groups, we need to also make the principles of project management accessible.

 Accessible without an MBA.
-Without education from the top leading schools.
-Without trying to balance online certifications while working a job and trying to build their startup.
+Without education from expensive schools and programs.
+Without trying to balance online certifications while working a job and/or trying to build a business.

 Knowledge is best learned while being applied because it engages us entirely.